 A short walk from Yuen Long MTR station, the Nam Sang Wai wetlands are an important habitat for birds, including many migratory species on their annual journey across East Asia.
 Depending on the season, you may be able to spot birds like egrets, cormorants, or even rare spoonbills!

 There’s no set route to take, simply make your way across the wetland park’s large network of narrow banks between ponds.
 Our favourite trail sticks to the southern half of the wetlands and ends at the Nam Sang Wei Ferry Pier.

 End point: Nam Sang Wai Ferry Pier

-This jaunt beside Plover Cove Reservoir is a great walk for little legs as it only takes one hour at the most.
-Around one kilometer in length, the trail takes you through Tai Mei Tuk – a natural paradise at the foot of Mount Pat Sin Leng.
+This jaunt beside Plover Cove Reservoir is a great walk for little legs as it only takes one hour, at the most.
+Around one kilometre in length, the trail takes you through Tai Mei Tuk – a natural paradise at the foot of Mount Pat Sin Leng.

 Once you’ve finished the hike, head over to Tai Po Waterfront Park, where you can all cool off by splashing around in the water.

 Start point: Bradbury Camp

 For adventurous children this is the perfect expedition, traversing the northern part of Lamma Island.
 You can start from either end of the route but most hikers begin at the island’s main town, Yung Shue Wan (ferries to Yung Shue Wan run roughly every half-hour from Central Ferry Pier four).